wendyverdonk93/docs/content/payments/methods/banks/sepa-direct-debit/about.md

 - The customer receives the refund in the bank account they originally paid from within the next business day.

-If a refund fails, email the Support Team at <support@multisafepay.com>
+- If a refund fails, email the Support Team at <support@multisafepay.com>

 {{< /details >}}

-## Chargebacks
+{{< details title="Chargebacks" >}}

 SEPA Direct Debit payments are not fully guaranteed.
-The customer can request a [chargeback](/faq/chargebacks/) within 56 days, or for unauthorized transactions (i.e. without verifiable consent from the customer) within 13 months.
+The customer can request a [chargeback](/payments/chargebacks/) within 56 days, or for unauthorized transactions (i.e. without verifiable consent from the customer) within 13 months.
 You cannot dispute chargebacks.

 This process involves both your bank and the customer's bank and may cost up to 65 EUR.

 This makes SEPA Direct Debit unsuitable for normal retail businesses (e.g. clothing).

+{{< /details >}}